-Teacher motivation is key to teacher performance.
+Teacher motivation, and therefore the working conditions of teachers, is key for their performance.
 The literature suggests - not surprisingly, that teacher motivation matters for teacher effort, which in turn can lead to gains in learning for students.
 As noted in UNESCO IICBA (2017), there are multiple layers and approaches to understanding of what drives teacher motivation, but it clearly has an impact on teachers' behaviors and their teaching practice.
 As teachers have varying degrees of intrinsic and extrinsic motivations, quick generalizations are risky, but a variety of factors affect motivation.
-This includes teacher salaries, but also their broader working conditions, and whether they believe that they have a realistic and rewarding career path ahead of them.
+This includes teacher salaries, including whether salaries are paid on time, and benefits as well as broader working conditions and the teachers' perceptions of the respect (or lack thereof) for the teaching profession.
+Whether teachers believe that they have a realistic and rewarding career path ahead of them also matters.